 Reaching a Diagnosis

-It’s possible for two children to get the same results from psychological testing even though they have different learning difficulties.
-For example, a child who can’t build a tower out of blocks has a different diagnosis than a child who throws the blocks all over the floor.
+It's possible for two children to get the same results from psychological testing even though they have different learning difficulties.
+For example, a child who can't build a tower out of blocks has a different diagnosis to a child who throws the blocks all over the floor.
 In both cases, the test result for this activity would be zero.

 Therefore, it's important to consider all of the following aspects in relation to one another:

-• The psychiatric and neurological history of family members
+- The psychiatric and neurological history of family members

-• Any emotional factors affecting the child
+- Any emotional factors affecting the child

-• Input from parents and teachers regarding education
+- Input from parents and teachers regarding education

-• Any relevant interventions
+- Any relevant interventions

-• The test results
+- The test results

 Testimonial

+While there are many competent clinicians in New York City, not all clinicians can accurately diagnose and make clear and specific recommendations for a student’s educational programming.
+Dr. Sachs is one of those highly reputable clinicians who is the “full package” when it comes to helping students and their families.
 He is able to identify the problem or problems that are interfering with a student’s ability to learn and be successful and make recommendations that are clear and specific to the individual student.
 Clear and specific recommendations are integral to a school district being able to understand what exactly a student needs in his or her educational programming to be successful.
 More importantly, families also learn what is necessary, and can advocate for the supportive services that their son or daughter needs.
 I highly recommend Dr. Sachs to families who are looking for answers to their child’s educational challenges.

-— Tracey Spencer Walsh, Partner (Mayerson & Associates)
+--- Tracey Spencer Walsh, Partner (Mayerson & Associates)

 A Final Word